 - Unstable surfaces Floors, sidewalks, patios, and other weight-bearing surfaces must provide a smooth and safe walking surface for visitors.
 Loose, cracked, or rotten floorboards, tiles, or wood planks cause dangerous and unpredictable situations that lead to significant injuries.

-- Inadequate fencing Properties containing dangerous elements – such as swimming pools, sharp instruments, and power tools – should be surrounded by fencing to keep children or other individuals unaware of the risks from entering the premises.
+- Inadequate fencing Properties containing dangerous elements – such as swimming pools, sharp instruments, and power tools – should be surrounded by fencing to keep children or other individuals unaware of the risks of entering the premises.
 Whether injured parties entered with or without permission, the owner may still bear some or all responsibility for accidents.

 - Spills and slippery surfaces Spilled water, chemicals, cleaning products, or other liquids present considerable risks to visitors, particularly the elderly and disabled.
 Property owners must take swift and thorough action to dry off slippery surfaces – or post warning signs when such conditions are unavoidable.